Patients and Visitors

 To Request Your Medical Records

-Please complete a “Release of Information Form” and submit it to the Health Information Management department on the ground floor of the hospital.
-Forms may also be obtained from this department or from a staff member.
+Please complete a “Release of Information Form” at the Health Information Management department on the ground floor of the hospital.

 Volunteers and Giving Opportunities